“Should I pay for that?”

 “Should I fly a low cost carrier within Southeast Asia?”

 TL;DR: Probably yes, because flying is reasonably efficient, comfortable, and most importantly, cheap.
-If it fits into your schedule/budget, flying is the way to get around the region.
+If it fits into your schedule/budget, going by air is the way to get around the region.

 Even though there was a slight price premium over the rail options, we found that it was well worth the difference.
 We got where we needed to go in a fraction of the time (less than two hours by plane compared to more than six by train), in reasonably comfortable accommodations with available food, drink, and air conditioning.